apify/actor-scraper/web-scraper/README.md

 or programmatically in a JSON object using the [Apify API](https://apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
 For a complete list of input fields and their type, please see [Input](https://apify.com/apify/web-scraper?section=input-schema).

+### Run mode

+Run mode allows you to switch between two modes of operation for Web Scraper.

+**PRODUCTION** mode gives you full control and full performance.
+You should always switch Web Scraper to production mode once you're done making changes to your scraper.

+When starting to develop your Scraper, you want to be able to inspect what's happening in the browser and debug your code.
+You can do that with the scraper's **DEVELOPMENT** mode.
+It allows you to directly control the browser using Chrome DevTools.
+Open the Live View tab to access the DevTools.
+It will also limit concurrency and prevent timeouts to improve your DevTools experience.
+Other debugging related options can be configured in the **Advanced configuration** section.

 ### Start URLs

 The **Start URLs** (`startUrls`) field represent the initial list of URLs